 Healthy eating at the office: here’s how to carry and store food right

 If you’re trying to ‘be good’ at work, a tasty and healthy diet is really important.
 But that’s often easier said than done – a number of different factors can make it harder to eat sensibly while you’re in the office.
-Proper storage is one of those issues: if you want to bring your own food, you need to consider whether your homemade salad or spicy mixed veg will keep fresh until mealtime.
+Proper storage is one of those issues: if you want to bring your own food, you need to consider whether your homemade salad or spicy mixed veg will keep fresh until mealtime and store them right.

 Is it worth taking food to work?

 For most of us, there are food options on the doorstep: takeaway outlets, sandwich shops, cafes and maybe a work cafeteria serving all kinds of sweet and savoury treats throughout the day.
 But if you want to eat healthily, you’ll realise it’s better to know what’s in your lunch.
 Instead of sausages or burgers, there’s always a fresh salad with low-calorie dressing, and fruit instead of a pot of vanilla dessert.
 But how does that all fit into a busy working day?

 Meal prep – food in advance

 If you have the time, you can take a pre-prepared meal – or last night’s leftovers – into the office.
 The advantage of this is that you can decide on the exact ingredients yourself and know exactly what’s in your food.
 You can flavour it exactly how you like it – and it always works out cheaper than buying the equivalent from a restaurant.
 All those positives are often enough to justify the time taken to prepare an office lunch.